Who are we?

 photos of us from our formation in the 1900s up to our latest show is

-arranged by year and available here,
+arranged by year and available here for modern photos or here for ancient ones,

 most photos copyright © Eric